Jedimaster4559/COVIDMonitoringSystem-JAX-WS/README.md

 - run_server.bat

 Note: On MacOS and Linux, you may need to modify the permissions on the scripts to run.
 To do this, run `sudo chmod +x <filename>`

+To run both applications in one linux terminal, use `tmux`.

+# Submission Details
+The actual builds of each module are in that modules `target/` directory.
+For example, if you want to run the server application, you can find it's jar file in `COVIDMonitoringServer/target/`.